Aliases for GABRR2 Gene

 Previous GeneCards Identifiers for GABRR2 Gene

-GABA is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA receptors, which are ligand-gated chloride channels.
-The protein encoded by this gene is a member of the rho subunit family and is a component of the GABA receptor complex. [provided by RefSeq, Jul 2008]
+Gamma-aminobutyric acid (GABA) is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA receptors, which are ligand-gated chloride channels.
+The protein encoded by this gene is a member of the rho subunit family and is a component of the GABA type A receptor complex.
+This gene exists on chromosome 6q next to the gene encoding the rho 1 subunit of the GABA type A receptor, in a region thought to be associated with susceptibility for psychiatric disorders and epilepsy.
+Polymorphisms in this gene may also be associated with alcohol dependence, and general cognitive ability. [provided by RefSeq, Apr 2016]

 GeneCards Summary for GABRR2 Gene

-GABRR2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Rho 2) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and Circadian entrainment.
+GABRR2 (Gamma-Aminobutyric Acid Type A Receptor Rho2 Subunit) is a Protein Coding gene.
+Diseases associated with GABRR2 include alcohol dependence and essential tremor.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot for GABRR2 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.
 Rho-2 GABA receptor could play a role in retinal neurotransmission.